Parreirao2/VPet/README.md

 ### 🎮 Interactive Gameplay
 - **Feeding System**: Various food items with different stat effects
 - **Poop System**: Clean up after your pet to maintain cleanliness
+- **Evolution Items**: Use special items to evolve your pet to the next stage or a secret stage.
 - **Double-Click Interaction**: Double-click your pet for happiness boosts
 - **Drag & Drop**: Move your pet around your screen
 - **Animation System**: Different animations for various pet states and activities